RevenueHunt/docs/docs/how-to-guides/install-app.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     1. Navigate to our [Shopify App Store listing](https://apps.shopify.com/product-recommendation-quiz-revenuehunt) and click on “Add app”.
     2. Grant permissions to connect our app to your Shopify.
-    3. In your Shopify dashboard, go to “Apps” and click on the **Shop Quiz: Product Recommender** to open it.
+    3. In your Shopify dashboard, go to “Apps” and click on the **RevenueHunt** to open it.
     4. From the right-hand side Shopify App menu, select `Switch to V2`.
     5. Confirm app access and permissions.
     6. Follow the instructions in the [App Manual](https://docs.revenuehunt.com/reference/app-settings/#switch-to-v1) to switch back to the original version of the app.